-Further Reading: Best Budget Binoculars
+Further Reading: My Budget Binoculars

-At first there were just a few bold pioneer birds, but each year more arrived until now they number 30,000 cranes in one of the great birding spectacles on the planet.
+At first, there were just a few bold pioneer birds, but each year more arrived until now they number 30,000 cranes in one of the great birding spectacles on the planet.

 They are fed in enclosed squares on the village edge, twice a day at 7am and 3pm.
 The spectacle lasts about 90 mins and in between large flocks can be found around the nearby village ponds.